 Under the above simplified import VAT payment, the rate of import VAT will be 27% in all cases, regardless of the VAT rate applicable to the imported goods.

 In addition, the tax exemption of consignments of a value up to EUR 22 will be abolished.

 The rules effective as of 1 July 2021 will treat platforms and online marketplaces as taxable persons acting as intermediaries in the supply of goods.
 This change will primarily affect platforms, and taxable persons selling through these platforms, rather than the customers.

 If certain criteria are met, platforms will qualify for VAT purposes as “both the buyers and sellers of the goods.”
 These criteria include facilitating the distance sale of goods imported from a third country with a value not exceeding EUR 150 or facilitating the sale of goods already in the territory of the Community, provided that the seller is not established in the Community.

 Under the new rules, taxable online platforms are required to record transactions that have been carried out for non-taxable persons with their participation in the territory of the Community.
 The purpose of this obligation is to make sure that taxes are paid on supplies of goods and services in electronic commerce.
 These records must be retained for ten years.

 The application of the reverse-charge mechanism in relation to certain cereal or steel products is extended to 30 June 2022.
-Furthermore, as of 1 January 2021 (given that the deregulation is not extended), the reverse-charge mechanism will only apply to worker leasing, temporary assignment, or supply of staff services in relation to certain construction and other similar works.
+Furthermore, as of 1 April 2021, the reverse-charge mechanism only applies to worker leasing, temporary assignment, or supply of staff services in relation to certain construction and other similar works.
 In any other cases, VAT should be charged as per the general rules.